Slumping Berti’s 2-run single lifts Marlins over Phils 4-2

 TRAINER’S ROOM

-Phillies: INF Scott Kingery (concussion protocol) is starting to swing a bat, take ground balls but has not been cleared to play because he has not undergone high intensity workouts, manager Joe Girardi said.
+Phillies: INF Scott Kingery (concussion protocol) is starting to swing a bat and take ground balls but has not been cleared to play because he has not undergone high-intensity workouts, Girardi said.

 Marlins: INF Jazz Chisholm (sore right ankle) did not play.
-Chisholm rolled the ankle on his unsuccessful attempt to stretch a hit into a double in the 2-0 loss Tuesday. … 1B-OF Garrett Cooper (right oblique tightness) was scratched from the lineup 30 minutes before game time.
+Chisholm rolled the ankle on his unsuccessful attempt to stretch a hit into a double in the 2-0 loss Tuesday. … 1B-OF Garrett Cooper (right oblique tightness) was scratched from the lineup 30 minutes before the game.

 UP NEXT